pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0122.md

 allowed to be applied to structs.
 There are a lot of reasons to what that, but unfortunately it's just not quite possible in Swift today.

+## [Reliable Async Testing][reliable-testing]

+One of the best new features to be added to Swift in the past few years was concurrency.
+It makes complex asynchronous code short and succinct, it provides all new tools for making concurrent code safe, and it unlocks all new patterns that were previously difficult to imagine.

+However, testing code involving Swift's new asynchronous tools remained allusive.
+It seems the moment you introduce the `async` or `await` keyword to your code you open up Pandora's box of non-determinism and flakiness in your code that is nearly impossible to test.
+You are forced to sprinkle `Task.yield`s or `Task.sleep`s throughout your tests just to push things forward and assert on how your feature is behaving.

+Reliably testing async code was such a problem that we started a [discussion][realiable-testing-forums] on the Swift forums to see what could be done about the situation… and unfortunately there's not much.
+At least not much in the way of official tools provided by Swift.

+But, over the course of [5 episodes][reliable-testing] we broken down why testing async code in Swift is so difficult, and provided a solution.
+We even packaged the tool up into an [open-source library][concurrency-extras-gh] that can help any code base test their async code in a fast and non-deterministic manner.

 ## Subscribe today!

-We have plenty of exciting topics planned for 2024, including bringing Swift 5.9's tools to the Composable Architecture, a new fundamental change to the Composable Architecture that will unlock capabilities currently impossible, and perhaps even start to dabble in some server-side Swift. 😀
+This only scratches the surface of what we covered in 2023, and we have plenty of exciting topics planned for 2024, including bringing `@Observable` to the Composable Architecture, a new fundamental change to the Composable Architecture that will unlock capabilities currently impossible, and perhaps we will even start to explore some server-side Swift. 😀

 Be sure to [subscribe today][black-friday-sale] to get access to all of this and more.
 The offer is valid for only a few days, so you better hurry!